justeattakeaway/pie/apps/pie-docs/src/foundations/typography/overview.md

 ---

 ## Our type scale
-Our type scale uses multiples of 4 for type sizes as well as line height, helping it align to our 4px vertical grid.
+Our type scale uses multiples of 4 for type sizes and line heights to align with our 4px vertical grid.

 {% contentPageImage {
     src:"../../../assets/img/foundations/typography/type-scale.svg",